Latest death at Gatineau homeless camp raises concerns over services | CBC News

 'This will surely happen again, unfortunately,' advocate warns

-The death of another man at a homeless encampment near the Robert-Guertin Centre in Gatineau, Que., is heightening concerns over the adequacy of services for the region's homeless population, a local advocate says.
+The death of another man at a homeless encampment near the Robert-Guertin Centre in Gatineau, Que., is further raising concerns about services for the region's homeless population.

-Gatineau police said officers arrived at the encampment at about 8:45 p.m.
-Tuesday, after receiving reports of a man who'd been found unconscious.
-Paramedics transported the man to hospital where he was pronounced dead.
+Gatineau police said officers arrived at the encampment around 8:45 p.m.
+Tuesday after receiving reports of an unconscious man.
+Paramedics transported the man to hospital and he was pronounced dead.

-Police said the coroner will investigate, and said they can't release further information such as the man's identity or cause of death.
+Police said the coroner will investigate and they can't release further information such as the man's identity or cause of death.

-Alexandre Gallant, co-ordinator for the Collectif régional de lutte à l'itinérance en Outaouais, a group that advocates for homeless people in the region, says services for that population are inadequate.
+A co-ordinator for the Collectif régional de lutte à l'itinérance en Outaouais, a group that advocates for homeless people in the region, says services are inadequate.

 "With the services that are being deployed at the moment, this will surely happen again, unfortunately."